open-xchange/appsuite-frontend/documentation/customize/welcome-wizard.md

         draw: function (baton) {
             // Now, for fun, let's try and build a backbone backed form
             // Depending on the complexity of the form, this is a good route to take
-            // I would, however, also suggest to scour the appsuite source code for
+            // I would, however, also suggest to scour the OX App Suite source code for
             // reusable parts, as they will usually be internationalized, localized,
             // responsive to different devices and accessible.
 Depending on the use of this
             // wizard, you'll have to take care of these aspects yourself.